carsoncychen/node-coding-challenge/README.md

 - Parameter: hobbies.
 Returns response for question: What are your favorite hobbies?

 - Any request to an endpoint that is not defined should ‘Not Found’ as plain text

+### Tech
+* express-generator - simplified skeleton express server.
+Can build from scratch if needed.